 By Tim Lambert In 1702 Queen Anne began her reign.
 In the same year, the war of the Spanish succession began.
 In 1704 the great general the Duke of Marlborough won a great victory over the French at Blenheim.
 Also in 1704, the British captured Gibraltar – and they have held it ever since.
 The… Continue reading A History of 18th Century Britain

-A History of Ancient China
+A Short History of Ancient China

 By Tim Lambert After 10,000 BC people in China lived by hunting and gathering plants.
 Then, about 5,000 BC, the Chinese began farming.
 From about 5,000 BC rice was cultivated in southern China and millet was grown in the north.
 By 5,000 BC dogs and pigs were domesticated.
-By 3,000 BC sheep and (in the… Continue reading A History of Ancient China
+By 3,000 BC sheep and (in the… Continue reading A Short History of Ancient China

 A History of The French Revolution